eldarsaraj/crt-assessment/_sources/Sections/Correlations.md

 ---
 Scores by gender.
 ```
 We can see here that the male students improved more in the post survey than the female students.
+Two female students had an extremely low score (it's quite possible that they haven't answered all the questions).
+There was only one non-binary student, who improved the score in the post-survey (indicated by two horizontal lines in the right part of the chart).

+This one is quite surprising to me.
+My in-class experience in the past several years would tell me that female students are better (at least the ones taking my course) overall, but I guess that may not be true.
+I'd like to see more data about this, definitely.

 Here's one more, this time scores by age: